Cars, Trucks & Vans

 License Plate Fees

 License plates are issued based on the first letter of your last name which then correlates to a particular month.
 For example, someone with the last name starting with a "J" will be required to renew their plates in March of each year.
-These fees are based on the weight and year of the vehicle.
+These fees vary based on the weight and year of the vehicle.

 |First Letter of Last Name||Month|